Facebook Pixel

 Understanding Japanese Business Card Etiquette

-Japanese business cards, known as Meishi, are considered to be one of the most important aspects of Japanese business culture.
-Japanese business cards are the first impression respective businesses will have of your company, so it is important that your Meishi look professional and are exchanged in the appropriate manner.
-With Japan placing a considerable cultural emphasis on Meishi, having the correct understanding of the Japanese and business cards can make or break your business interactions.
+Business cards, known as Meishi in Japan, are one of the most important aspects of Japanese business culture.
+The Meishi is the first impression respective businesses will have of your company, so it is important that your business cards look professional and are exchanged in the appropriate manner.

-Example Of A Japanese Business Card Format
+Example of a Japanese Business Card Format

 Before we begin to understand the correct Japanese business card etiquette, we must first know about the Japanese business card format.
 It is important that your business card design is easy for the receiver to understand, whilst also displaying all the appropriate information in order of importance.